nikkenu/COMP.SE.110-Software-Design/README.md

 No additional libraries etc. needed (as of now at least)

--handler.cpp/h files handle the APIs ilmanenfemma.pro and main.cpp obviously
+-handler.cpp/h files handle the APIs <br>
+ilmanenfemma.pro and main.cpp obviously <br>
 main.qml handles the view